zegetech/zegetech.github.io/_posts/2019-01-23-developing-rails-applications-on-docker.md

 docker-compose build
 ~~~
 This will pull the ruby image and build our rails image.
-Our configuration expects that there will be a rails app mounted inside the `/app` directory in the container.
+Our configuration expects that there will be a rails app mounted inside the `~/app` directory in the container.
 So first, we start a new rails application:
 ~~~ shell
 docker-compose run --no-deps app rails new . -d postgresql
 ~~~
 This will initialize a new rails app and save changes within the current directory.
 It will also create the volumes defined in our compose file, ensuring that the gems installed are persisted.
+Again, like the *app* mount, the *bundlercache* volume is meant to ease the development process.
 The `--no-deps` flag tells compose not to start dependent services, in this case the db service.
 We are almost there, but first we need to set up the database configuration in rails.
 ~~~ yml